 Story: Parenting

-Page 2 – Mothers, fathers and parenting
+Page 2.
+Mothers, fathers and parenting

 Parents are expected to share the responsibility of caring for children and providing for their needs.
 This is reflected in New Zealand family law such as the Care of Children Act 2004.
 Although parenting is a shared responsibility, mothers and fathers often care and provide for children differently, especially when children are young.
-This is in part because parenting varies according to the age and needs of children, and because men and women are often seen as more suited to certain tasks.
+This is in part because parenting varies according to the age and needs of children, and in part because men and women have often been seen as more suited to certain tasks.

 Parenting in traditional Māori society